 ‘How to write diverse characters’ gets a whopping 13+million results on Google.
 Wow!
-This is why I’m currently writing a new writing book, Writing Diverse Characters For Fiction, Film and TV for Oldcastle Books, which is out September 2017.
+This is why I’m currently writing a new writing book, Writing Diverse Characters For Fiction, TV Or Film for Oldcastle Books, which is OUT NOW!

 But seriously, where do we start?!!

 As any long term Bang2writer knows, I’m not a big fan of tests and whatnot.
 For me, story is king (or queen!) and if drama is conflict (and it is!), then box-ticking should NOT be on the agenda.

 That said, for those writers who’ve never thought about diversity or representation and the challenges it can bring to writing before (especially for specific groups), then tests may become relevant as starting points we can consider.

 So,maybe the various tests, pledges and resolutions below will be illuminating, maybe they will be common sense.
 Like I said, they’re a starting point.
 Check ’em out after the jump.
 Good luck!

 The Bechdel Test

 Sometimes called the Bechdel-Wallace Test, this asks whether a work of fiction features at least two women or girls who talk to each other about something other than a man or boy.
 The requirement that the two women or girls must be named is sometimes added.